DKE-Data/agrirouter-sdk-go/README.md

 Go SDK for agrirouter is a library that provides a shared interface to access functionality common for agrirouter applications.

-Currently it is only intended to be used internally by outbound integrations built on top of agrirouter's 2025 edition API.
+🚧🚧🚧 **Currently this is ONLY intended to be used internally by agrirouter outbound integrations!** 🚧🚧🚧

 ## Development

+Following instructions are for developers working on this SDK.

 ### Prerequisites